gespinoza/datarodsexplorer/docs/DREUserGuide.md

 **NLDAS-Noah v2 variables** : evapotranspiration, ground heat flux, latent heat flux, sensible heat flux, surface runoff, 0-10cm soil moisture, 10-40cm soil moisture, 40-100cm soil moisture, 0-100cm soil moisture, 100-200cm soil moisture, 0-10cm soil temperature.

-==**Tip**==: Note that many of these variables have volume units of (kg/m^2) or rates like (kg/m^2/s).
+**Tip**: Note that many of these variables have volume units of (kg/m^2) or rates like (kg/m^2/s).
 This is a convenience unit for water equivalence variables, which is the same as &quot;mm water equivalent&quot; for volumes, and mm/s for rates.
 See [FAQ on rain-unit](http://disc.sci.gsfc.nasa.gov/hydrology/additional/faq/hydrology-disc-faq#rain-unit) for details about this conversion.

 ### GLDAS - Global Land Data Assimilation System